pracsol/ModernDiskQueue/README.md

 If you need the transaction semantics of sessions across multiple processes, try a more robust solution like https://github.com/i-e-b/SevenDigital.Messaging

 ## Performance Benchmarking of the Async vs Sync APIs
-In the benchmarks project, the `ThreadsAndTasks` class compares three different approaches to enqueueing and dequeueing 100 objects concurrently.
+In the `benchmarks` project, the `ThreadsAndTasks` class compares three different approaches to enqueueing and dequeueing 100 objects concurrently.
 These include the use of the sync API with dedicated threads, the use of the async API with dedicated threads, and the use of the async API with tasks.
-While implementation is necessarily different, the spirit of the work and how it's performed has been as closely matched as possible to preserve the integrity of the results.
+While implementation is necessarily different, the spirit of the work and how it's performed has been as closely matched as possible.
 The results are as follows:

 ### Benchmark Results
 ```Shell